haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <br>
 <hr>
-### Customizing the docking paramters
+### Customizing the docking parameters

 The next step consists of editing the `run.cns` file in the generated run directory to customize the docking run.
 This involves mainly:

-* Defining the protonation state of Histines
+* Defining the protonation state of Histidines
 * Defining symmetry restraints if needed
 * Inputing restraint-specific parameters (e.g. for NMR RDC restraints)
 * Changing the number of models to be generated